 Fourth, since the need for ethical practices in global commerce demands innovative and integrative systems, a recurring theme throughout the program is creating and supporting sustainable supply chain systems.
 From raw materials through manufacturing, distributing, and repurposing or recycling, students explore functional areas such as inventory management, transportation, and “green” practices in supply chain management.

 To provide this unique approach to business education, the Department of Management, Business, and Economics provides its complete ten-course program through participative online learning experiences.
 The courses are delivered by full-time faculty in collaboration with highly qualified industry adjuncts who bring exceptional expertise and experience in vital areas.
 Students may enroll on either a full-time or a part-time basis.
-Courses are taught in traditional semester-long terms to promote student learning, and the course of study can be completed within sixteen months.
+Courses are taught in seven and a half week terms, and the course of study can be completed within 12 months.